JulJen/wildcraft-forager-app/README.md

 ## Getting Started

-To use this app, clone this repository, run 'bundle install' to install the needed gems.
+This app uses the gem 'puma' in production mode.
+To use this app, clone this repository, run 'bundle install --without production' to install the needed gems.

 To seed the database with test/example data, run rake db:seed.

-This app includes gem 'shotgun', run 'shotgun', and copy the url given in your browser to launch the site locally.
+Run 'rails s', and copy http://localhost:3000 in your browser to launch the site locally.

-Create your user account and have fun!
+To use this app, first create your user account, then create a team/add users and start creating projects.
 End server with ctrl + c.

 ## Contributing